 Curriculum in Doctor of Philosophy – Chemical Engineering

 The doctor of philosophy degree with a major in chemical engineering is administered through the college’s interdisciplinary Ph.D. program.
-The research work for the doctoral dissertation must show a high degree of originality on the part of the student and must constitute an original contribution to the art and science of chemical engineering.
+Research performed for the doctoral dissertation must show a high degree of originality on the part of the student and must constitute an original contribution to the art and science of chemical engineering.

 All Ph.D. degree candidates are required to perform research and follow a planned program of study.
 The student’s research advisor, in conjunction with the student’s Advising and Examining Committee (AEC) will be responsible for determining the plan of study appropriate to the student’s needs.
 The underlying principle of the planned program is to provide the students with the necessary support to complete their degree and prepare them for their career.